ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/basic_setup.md

 echo "Done."
 ```

+Use the command `chmod a+x setup.sh` to make the file executable (this should be a one time thing).

+Then, use `./setup.sh` to execute the file.

 Note that one "non-DRY" aspect of our current practice is that the ruby version has to be specified in both the `Gemfile` and the `setup.sh`; be sure to edit the version of Ruby to match the one in your Gemfile.

 # Loading rvm as a function in `setup.sh`